 We’ve provided basic information about our philosophies and offerings on our website to help you decide if our program might be right for your family.
 Please feel free to email our director and head teacher Erin Rhyne if you have questions or concerns you would like to discuss! email@example.com

-If you feel that our program could be a good fit for your family, please fill out an application after you have attended an Open House: http://www.wonderschool.com/curiouscaterpillar/apply
+If you feel that our program could be a good fit for your family, please fill out an application: http://www.wonderschool.com/curiouscaterpillar/apply

-If we believe that your child will fit well in our program we will ask your family to come to our school for a play date!
+If we believe that your child will fit well in our program we will ask you to bring your child in for a play date!
 If we do not currently have a space available for your child, we may offer your child a spot on our waitlist.

 Parkmerced is one of the largest rental properties in the United States.
 Built in the 1940’s to accommodate the rising demand for housing during and after World War 2, it consists of 11 towers and a multitude of townhouses surrounded by green spaces.
 Parkmerced is surrounded by Lake Merced to the West, San Francisco State University to the North, the San Francisco Golf Club to the South and the Oceanview and Ingleside neighborhoods to the East.
 750 Gonzalez is one of four apartment towers situated on the four corners of Villa Merced Park, a newly renovated green space with a brand new fenced playground, sand volleyball courts, a community garden, and other community amenities.
 Our toddlers will utilize this fenced playground on a daily basis.
 750 Gonzalez is a newly renovated tower and our preschool is located in a newly renovated unit on the second floor of the building.
 Our preschool features a wall of windows that bathe our school in sunlight and allow our toddlers to feel as if they have a connection to the outdoors even when they are in the classroom.

-Our classroom is divided into several learning centers that are specifically tailored to the needs of young children.
+Our classroom is divided into several learning centers.
 Our centers address development in gross and fine motor skills, language and early literacy skills, creative arts, STEM foundations, and social and emotional development.
-Our learning centers include a building center, a dramatic play center, a library center, a gross motor area, and a community table for art, sensory, and STEM activities.
+Our learning centers include a building center, a dramatic play center, an early literacy center, a gross motor area, and a community table for art, sensory, fine motor and STEM activities.
 We also have access to a brand new fenced outdoor playground which we utilize daily.